radical-cybertools/ExTASY/README.md

 ### 2.1.1 Installing CoCo on Stampede

+> **NOTE** : If re-installing/making a fresh installation of coco on Stampede, please remove the contents of .local/lib/python2.7/site-packages/ on Stampede before trying to reinstall.

 > You can skip this step if you have done this already.

 CoCo is currently **not installed** on Stampede.
 In order to run the CoCo/Amber